 Misdemeanors in Wisconsin are punishable by terms of less than one year in county or local jail.
-Misdemeanors are classified as Class A, B, or C. More serious crimes (felonies) are punishable by terms in state prison
+Misdemeanors are classified as Class A, B, or C. (Wis.
+Stat. § 939.51 (2019).)

+More serious crimes (felonies) are punishable by terms in state prison.
 For more information on felonies in Wisconsin, see Wisconsin Felony Crimes by Class and Sentences.

 Class B misdemeanors in Wisconsin are punishable by up to 90 days in jail, a fine of up to $1,000, or both.
 Disorderly conduct is an example of a Class B misdemeanor.
 (Wis.
-Stat. § 939.51.)
+Stat. § 939.51 (2019).)

-A Class C misdemeanor is the least serious type of crime in Wisconsin.
+A Class C misdemeanor is the least serious type of misdemeanor in Wisconsin.
 Being convicted of a Class C misdemeanor can result in a sentence of up to 30 days in jail, a fine of up to $500, or both.
+For example, a second conviction within 30 months for being a minor in possession of alcohol is a Class C misdemeanor in Wisconsin.
 (Wis.
-Stat. § 939.51.)
+Stat. § 939.51 (2019).)

-Any criminal conviction, even for a misdemeanor, can have a serious negative impact on your life.
+Any criminal conviction, even for a misdemeanor, can have a negative impact on your life.
 If you are charged with a crime, you should contact a Wisconsin criminal defense attorney immediately.
-An attorney can tell you what to expect in court and help you successfully navigate the criminal justice system.
+An experienced attorney can tell you what to expect in court and help you successfully navigate the criminal justice system.